DMV Forms in Illinois

 There are also a number of informative publications available online that explain certain topics in detail.
 These publications can help guide you through some of the more complicated official processes that you'll inevitably encounter as a driver or a vehicle owner.

-Here is a selection of what the most common forms and publications are and where you can find them online.
+Here is a selection of the most common forms and publications and where you can find them online.

 Unfortunately, the driver's license application form itself isn't available online, but information is provided here to help you fill it out when you appear in person.
-You can, however, find other forms and information booklets here related to applying for an Illinois driver's license, a commercial driver's license (CDL), or an ID card.
-Here is a selection:
+You can, however, find other forms and information booklets here related to applying for an Illinois driver's license, a commercial driver's license (CDL), or an ID card, including:

-These forms and information are primarily related to reinstating licenses after they have been suspended or revoked:
+These forms and information are primarily related to reinstating licenses after they have been suspended or revoked and include:

 Although the form for applying for a title and registration isn't available online, a wide variety of other registration and title related forms are found here.
 These include:

 You must also file a Private Party Vehicle Tax Transaction (Form RUT-50) if you purchased or acquired by gift or transfer a motor vehicle from a private party.
 These forms are obtained when you license and title your vehicle at a local driver's license facility or currency exchange.

 This section combines forms for vanity (personalized) plates with applications for disabled persons placards and other license plates.
 There are also a few registration-related forms.
 A sampling:

 - Affirmation for Pearl Harbor Survivor License Plates.

 - Environmental License Plate Program.